saintsappho/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+This repository a completed version of the project: Students like me forked and cloned this repository, then built upon it to practice our HTML, CSS, JS, jQuery and AJAX front-end skills, and our Node, Express back-end skills.

 ## How To Play